jcburley/joker/GOSTD.md

 * Extracted as members of other `GoObject` instances
 * Returned by Go API wrappers

-However, Joker does support some implicit conversion of Joker objects (such as `Int`) _to_ `GoObject`, in some ways beyond what the Go language itself provides, as explained below.
+However, Joker does support some implicit conversion of Clojure objects (such as `Int`) _to_ `GoObject`, in some ways beyond what the Go language itself provides, as explained below.

 ##### Implicit Conversion from Joker (Clojure) Type to GoObject